dcblack/technology_demonstrator/README.txt

 a Xilinx Zynq on a Zedboard and a SystemC ESL design.

 This was first described in a presentation entitled "A SystemC Technology Demonstrator" at the SystemC Tutorial at DVCon 2013 in San Jose.
+Subsequently, a Webinar entitled "Transforming Slow Software into Fast Hardware on a Zynq(R) All Programmable SoC using Vivado(R) HLS and SystemC/TLM-2.0" in late 2013 and early 2014.

-The goal of this project is to demonstrate multiple technologies including:
+The goals of this project included demonstration of multiple technologies:

 - An HLS design used to augment software
 - Effective use of HLS synthesis with SystemC
+- Simplicity of implementing an AXI slave device for interface with software
-- Devepment of code that can run on Zedboard (under Linux), in SystemC and stand-alone to test an algorithm implemented with the HLS design.
+- Development of code that can run on Zedboard (under Linux), in SystemC and stand-alone to test an algorithm implemented with the HLS design.
 - ZedBoard containing Xylinx Zynq-7000 FPGA technology (contains dual Cortex A9's and many peripherals)